The Difference: Gold vs Bronze Rated Power Supplies

 What is 80+ Certification?

 Simply put, more efficient PSUs generate less heat and waste less power.
-If a PSU gives 80% efficiency at 20% load, 50% load or 100% load than it probably has an 80+ certification.
-You should definitely look out for this certification if you’re looking to install the PSU into a new system.
+If a PSU gives 80% efficiency at 20% load, 50% load, or 100% load then it probably has an 80+ certification.
+You should definitely lookout for this certification if you’re looking to install the PSU into a new system.

 Gold vs Bronze Rated Power Supplies